MVOSlab-sdstate/PRAG304_Lab/README.md

 - ### **Lab 3:** Getting Used to MATLAB/Simulink Environment <br>
   This lab is a great introduction to using MATLAB and Simulink for electrical circuit simulation!

+- ### **Lab 4:** Using Simulink for Basic Circuit Simulation and Deployment on Raspberry Pi 5 controlling LED remotely This lab covers the simulation of basic circuits and deploying LED control remotely using Simulink on Raspberry Pi 5.

 ## Usage Instructions

 1. Open the corresponding PDF files to access lab instructions.